 Moments later, Samantha comes back with the orange juice.
 “Would you like something to eat?”
 She’s really very sweet.

 “No… not… right now, thank… y-you.
 I’m… n-not… h-hungry.”
-Oh here it comes again.
+Oh, here it comes again.
 I take my orange juice and escape to the bedroom.
 No lock on this door.
 Figures.
 I drink the entire glass down, quenching my parched throat with a combination of citrus and salty tears.
 To hell if I’m going to spend the next eight or nine hours trying to not to cry.
 There’s a small space on the floor in front of the bed.
 That’s enough room.
 I need something to hold my feet down… the ridge of the bed frame—only enough room for my toes.
 That will have to do.
 I take off my wedges, my bangles, and my earrings.
-I lie in the floor and jam my feet in the little space at the end of the bed.
+I lie on the floor and jam my feet in the little space at the end of the bed.
 I clasp my fingers behind my head and start doing sit-ups.

 I’m sure I could have told him what was going on before his anger escalated, but he has to learn how to deal with people better than this.